-Mange is a dog skin condition often characterized by mild to severe itching, redness, swelling and hair loss.
+Mange is a dog skin disorder often characterized by mild to severe itching, redness, swelling, and hair loss.
 Although most owners envision mange as a disease limited to homeless or feral dogs, it can occur in even the most pampered dogs.

 Dogs who are allergic to fleas suffer from extreme itchiness that far exceeds that experienced by dogs who are not afflicted by this allergy.
 Dogs suffering from this condition often exhibit raised, red bumps at the site of the bites, and some will lose hair or develop thickened skin.

 Even dogs who are not sensitive to flea bites should be protected from these blood-sucking parasites.
 This is relatively easy to accomplish by using a high-quality preventative flea treatment.

 However, because the itchy bumps may persist for longer than the actual fleas, some dogs will require anti-inflammatory medications to give them some relief and restore healthy skin.

 Ticks are the second most common ectoparasite that afflicts dogs.
 Ticks rarely afflict dogs in high numbers; the typical scenario involves a dog who comes back from playing in the forest or fields with a handful of the arthropods clinging to their skin.